jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 FLUSH PRIVILEGES;
 exit;
 ```
-You shoud see 3 times a "Query OK" line and a "Bye" at the end.
+You should see 3 times a "Query OK" line and a "Bye" at the end.

-## Download Nextcloud, verify, extract and move
+## Nextcloud
 Download Nextcloud, verify, extract and move to the webroot.
 ```bash
 wget https://download.nextcloud.com/server/releases/latest.tar.bz2